Skip to content

 warning = await OutputGuard(

-warning_message="I cannot provide that information.",
+replacement_message="I cannot provide information on that topic.",

 )(answer)